daattali/beautiful-jekyll/capstone/guide-to-mutual-nda-ip.md

+---
+layout: page
+title: Confidential projects
-## Guide to mutual nondisclosure agreement and IP agreement for confidential projects
+subtitle: Guide to mutual nondisclosure agreement and IP agreement for confidential projects
+---

 ## Background
 Some MDS-V Capstone projects may require agreements to be put in place